 Early spring is the best time for repotting.

 Grooming and Maintenance

-Taller varieties of the evergreen succulent Senecio barbertonicus are likely to get floppy.
+Taller varieties of the evergreen succulent bush Senecio barbertonicus are likely to get floppy.

 To keep them in good shape, experts recommend pruning the plant in early spring.

 - Pickle Plant care – Senecio Stapeliforms

 - String of Bananas Plant care – Senecio Radicans

 Finger-leaved senecio is easily propagated by softwood cuttings, leaf cuttings, and plant divisions.